GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

   * IP addresses or CIDR blocks.
 Use NetworkPolicies directly for that.
   * wildcard hostnames like `*.example.com`.
 * Only A, AAAA, and CNAME records are supported.
+  * Google Cloud VPCs and GKE do not currently support IPv6, so AAAA records are not relevant in their context.
 * Records defined in the `/etc/hosts` file are not supported.
 Those records are probably static, so we recommend you use a normal `NetworkPolicy` for them.